 Operational activity is overseen and guided by members of HEART planning groups (comprised of senior practitioners working in outreach/widening participation and business engagement).
 Continuous improvement in partnership practice is one of our four core values and we are planning shared staff development/practice sharing workshops/seminars and have agreement in principle to work collaboratively with neighbouring partnerships in York/North Yorkshire and South Yorkshire.
-A shared staff development event has been scheduled to consider how best to support mature learners, especially Access to HE learners, in understanding the implications of the introduction of the 24+ Advanced Learning Loan.
-We are also reviewing approaches to engaging learners at an earlier age and in particular key stage 2 and 3.
+A shared staff development event considered how best to support mature learners, especially Access to HE learners, in understanding the implications of the introduction of the 24+ Advanced Learning Loan.
+We have also reviewed approaches to engaging learners at an earlier age and in particular key stage 2 and 3.

-Student retention & success
+• Student retention & success

 We will continue to monitor our retention and success rates with a view to maintaining the current levels.
 All prospective students will have access to initial assessment & guidance together with diagnostic assessments to ensure that they are on the right course and understand the requirements of the course.
-LCoM applicants undergo an audition and/or interview.